Home | Volume 48 | Article number 124

 Step 4; expert committee: pre-final version was prepared by the panel of experts consisting of a research methodologist, chest physician, language experts and all the translators.
 Expert committee recommendations were to include of the Indian brand name drugs and to keep the cognate words as it is in the questionnaire.

-Step 5; test for the pre-final version: thirty (30) consecutive diagnosed cases of bronchial asthma visiting the pulmonary outpatient with a mean age of 63 (SD= 14.36, 16 males and 14 females) completed the questionnaire and were probed for the exact understanding of the items.
+Step 5; test for the pre-final version: thirty (30) consecutive diagnosed cases of bronchial asthma visiting the pulmonary outpatient with a mean age of 63 (SD= 14.36, 16 male and 14 female) completed the questionnaire and were probed for the exact understanding of the items.
 All the participants were completed and probed under the supervision of same research assistant.
 All the participants completely understood the items of the pre-final version and no further changes were required.

 Step 6; submission of the reports: all the reports and translated versions along with the final Marathi version of PAKQ was submitted to the original developers of the PAKQ and their approval was obtained.
 Test-retest reliability and internal consistency of PAKQ Marathi version: informed consent was obtained from all the participants.
 All the patients filled in the questionnaire twice with a gap of 2 weeks.
 Test-retest reliability was calculated using the intraclass correlation coefficient (ICC) and Cronbach´s alpha coefficient was used to assess internal consistency.